 The Ultimate Mega Guide to Speeding Up WordPress

-Below are the 22 fixes I used that will dramatically improve your own site’s loading time, including both general speed and development-related improvements.
+In this article, we’ll be covering 23 fixes that will dramatically improve your own site’s loading time, including both general speed and development-related improvements.

 This isn’t just another “X tips for speeding up WordPress” tutorial.
 In this definitive, step-by-step guide we go through every aspect of optimizing and speeding up your WordPress site.